thedruz/WPN-XM/bin/nssm/README.txt

     nssm install UT2004 c:\games\ut2004\system\ucc.exe server

+To run the server as the "games" user:

+    nssm set UT2004 ObjectName games password

+To configure the server to log to a file:

+    nssm set UT2004 AppStdout c:\games\ut2004\service.log

+To restrict the server to a single CPU:

+    nssm set UT2004 AppAffinity 0

 To remove the server:

     nssm remove UT2004 confirm

+To find out the service name of a service with a display name:

+    nssm get "Background Intelligent Transfer Service" Name

 Building NSSM from source
 -------------------------
-NSSM is known to compile with Visual Studio 6, Visual Studio 2005 and Visual Studio 2008.
+NSSM is known to compile with Visual Studio 2008 and later.
+Older Visual Studio releases may or may not work if you install an appropriate SDK and edit the nssm.vcproj and nssm.sln files to set a lower version number.
+They are known not to work with default settings.

 NSSM will also compile with Visual Studio 2010 but the resulting executable will not run on versions of Windows older than XP SP2.
+If you require compatiblity with older Windows releases you should change the Platform Toolset to v90 in the General section of the project's Configuration Properties.

 Credits